rwolande/Snrlax/README.md

 [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 [![Platform](https://img.shields.io/cocoapods/p/Alamofire.svg?style=flat)](http://cocoadocs.org/docsets/Alamofire)-->

-Snrlax is **the leanest HTTP(S) networking library for iOS**.
-Written entirely in Swift, Snrlax makes it wildly easy to **securely** exchange information with any remote API.
+**_Snrlax_ is the leanest HTTP(S) networking library for iOS**.
+-Snrlax makes it wildly easy to _securely_ exchange information with any remote API.

+Developed for both ease of use and familiarity, Snrlax uses concise syntax and method delegation to fit in swimmingly alongside the Swift 3 standard library.
+This allows new iOS developers to develop future-leaning habits while still allowing experienced developers to follow patterns they are already comfortable with.

+Written entirely and originally in Swift, Snrlax -Removes the need for Obj-C bridging
+-Leaves behind outdated patterns found in libraries based on pre-Swift practices -Allows dynamic response managment, through both **polymorphism** and **delegation** -_Enforces_ asynchronious_ transactions
+--Much like Snorlax multitasking while RESTing, your application must be multi-thread compliant

 - [Features](#features)
 - [Extension Libraries](#extension-libraries)